FREE UK SHIPPING ON ORDERS OVER £145 | DHL EXPRESS DELIVERY WORLDWIDE (1-3 DAYS)

 Interesting fact (2021) Three Years on from launching our TD5 SMF kit, we now sell roughly 100 Single mass flywheel kits to every 1 Dual mass flywheel!
 This includes to garages world wide, Independent specialists, and Enthusiasts.
 We believe if you seek safety in numbers, this is an important piece of information to know!

-What makes the LOF SMF kit so special and better?
 Simple!
 The LOF SMF kit has been designed correctly, using the following features:

 1. Our flywheel assembly is the EXACT same weight as the original dual mass set up, not a lightened flywheel like the others (Done for cost reasons)